Ninja Tables 2025 Year In Review

 What 2025 Taught Us

-Our CEO has this saying that guides everything we do: “We’re here to empower small businesses.”
+Our brand has a guiding principle that informs everything we do: “We’re here to empower small businesses.”

 It’s simple, but it’s true.
 Every feature we add, every bug we fix, every template we create—it all comes back to helping you grow your business, showcase your data, and succeed online.